tomit4/vue_presentation/README.md

 ```

 Having access to these props, we can then simply populate our `<template>` with
-the props data using the ejs handlebars syntax:
+the props data using the double curly brace, "handlebars" syntax:

 ```vue
 <template>